x3mEr/NIXIE_clock/README.md

 - Antioxidation procedure every 30 mins.
 - 2 modes of brightness: day and night modes.
 The brightness of digits and backlight changes depending on time.
 - 3 modes of indicators backlight.
-- 4 modes of digit change.
+- 6 modes of digit change - "flip effects".
+- "glitches" - really cool effect by Alex Gyver.
+Indicators flicker randomly.
+It looks ominously)
-- 2 variants of alarm: with and without alarm switcher.
+- 2 variants of alarm: with and without toggle switcher.
 In the latter case, if you do not need the alarm, it should be set to 24 hour (not 00, exactly 24).
+Or you can use toggle switch between GND and pin 13 (by default).
+Grounded pin 13 means the alarm is set.
+To disable alarm, just cut pin 13 from GND.
 - 2 types of buzzer: active and passive.
 While passive buzzer being used, the frequency could be generated with PWM or with main loop (more details are in source code).
+- All settings are stored in EEPROM.
+- DHT22 sensor support.
+By default clock shows time for 10 seconds ("show time" mode) and temperature and humidity for 3 seconds ("show temp/hum" mode).
-- Minimum clearance is 0.6 mm for high voltage nets and 0.254 mm (0.4 mm almost everywhere) for data nets.
+- Minimum clearance is 0.5 mm for high voltage nets and 0.254 mm (0.4 mm almost everywhere) for data nets.

 ## Controls